Twin Creek (Ohio)

 Twin Creek is a stream in the U.S. state of Ohio.
 The 46.2 mile long stream is a tributary of Great Miami River.
-Lesley Run is a tributary of Twin Creek.
+Aukerman Creek, Bantas Fork, Lesley Run, Millers Fork, Price Creek, Swamp Creek, and Toms Run are tributaries of Twin Creek.

 Twin Creek was so named by the Potawatomi Indians on account of its branches.

 At its mouth, the creek's estimated mean annual flow rate is 323.2 cuft/s.
 A USGS stream gauge on the creek near Germantown recorded a mean annual discharge of 286.2 cuft/s during water years 1921-2019.
 The highest daily mean discharge during that period was 8450 cuft/s on January 22, 1959.
 The lowest daily mean discharge was 2 cuft/s on September 25, 1941.